 In 1917, the company moved from Ébauche to manufacture when they began producing movements.
 In the mid-1920s, Tissot entered into a commercial partnership with the Omega.
 This partnership was the groundwork for the two companies joining forces in 1930.
 The Great Depression led the two watchmakers to join forces and created the Société Suisse pour l’Industrie Horlogère (SSIH).

 In the course of the World War I soldiers figured many ways to affix watches to their wrists.
-In the WWI period, the growth in demand for men’s watches helped propel the Tissot sales further.
+The WWI period led to the growth in demand for men’s watches helped propel the Tissot sales further.
 In 1953, Edouard-Louis Tissot took over and streamlined the company.
 He focused the company to create base calibers as a framework to build watches upon.

 Throughout the 1970s and 80s, Tissot pushed the envelope in watch design.
 They explored making watches from materials such as plastics, granite, pearl, and wood.
 In 1974 Tissot began sponsoring race cars and now is the official timekeeper for many sporting events.
 The pressure of the quartz crisis weighed on the entire Swiss watch industry.
 The crisis led to Tissot’s owner, SSIH, to merge with Allgemeine Gesellschaft der Schweizerischen Uhrenindustrie (ASUAG).
 This merger created The Swatch Group.